proxer/ProxerAndroid/README.md

 gradlew.bat installRelease
 ```

-If you want to build the app for testing purposes in the `debug` variant, you can run:
+If you want to build the app for testing purposes in the `debug` variant, run:

 ```bash
 # Linux